 Introduction To Leadership Style

-- From the style perspectives, Marks had a concern both for people and tasks.
-When he saw that hospital needed a strong change, he started planning out his job and wants his painters to be good at job.
-Thus, it can be said that earlier he was very task oriented.
-However, after realizing that the workers are putting their best efforts, he relaxed his style of leadership and become very less demanding.
-So, it can be said that he was following team management who have an immediate concern for the people and task (Burke & Cooper, 2006).
+- From the style perspective, Marks had a concern both for people and tasks.
+When he saw that the hospital needed a strong change, he started planning out his job and wanted his painters to be good at the job.
+Thus, it can be said that earlier he was very task-oriented.
+However, after realizing that the workers were putting in their best efforts, he relaxed his style of leadership and became very less demanding.
+So, it can be said that he was following team management who have an immediate concern for the people and tasks (Burke & Cooper, 2006).

 - He also comprises his style on the basis of the needs of the employees.
-On realizing that the workers are putting their best efforts in order to complete the set targets, he changes his style of leadership and become very less demanding.
-He always stayed in touch with the workers and takes a small group of workers to the local sports club.
-Thus, it can be said that he has concern for both i.e. task and people.
+On realizing that the workers are putting their best efforts in order to complete the set targets, he changes his style of leadership and becomes very less demanding.
+He always stayed in touch with the workers and took a small group of workers to the local sports club.
+Thus, it can be said that he has concern for both i.e. tasks and people.

-- He is task oriented, but at the same time, he also value people working in his organization.
+- He is task-oriented, but at the same time, he also values people working in his organization.

-- Marks will get a score 9, 9 (team management) on Blake and Mouton’s grid.
+- Marks will get a score of 9, 9 (team management) on Blake and Mouton's grid.

-- As per the style approach, the leadership style of Susan’s is very task oriented and strict.
-She always emphasize on the concrete objectives and high level of productivity.
-Relationship with the employees and other aspects were not given any importance by Susan (Northouse, 2012).
+- As per the style approach, the leadership style of Susan's is very task-oriented and strict.
+She always emphasizes concrete objectives and a high level of productivity.
+Relationships with the employees and other aspects were not given any importance by Susan (Northouse, 2012).

-- The leadership style of Susan creates a pronounced reaction from her sub-ordinates because she was very organized in work.
+- The leadership style of Susan creates a pronounced reaction from her subordinates because she is very organized in work.
 Further, the sole purpose of Susan for being at the store is to get the job done.
-She makes the tasks as well as goals of each and every individual very clear, such that after going to home, they realized that they have accomplished something.
+She makes the tasks as well as goals of each and every individual very clear, such that after going home, they realise that they have accomplished something.

-- She was very task oriented and has always showed high concern for task only.
+- She was very task-oriented and has always shown high concern for tasks only.
 She never takes breaks and even eats her lunch standing up.
 In addition to this, she never banters with the workers and as a result, there was not much fun at work (Northouse, 2012).
-The employees of the company had a mixed reaction to her leadership style and thus, Susan need to change her style of leadership.
+The employees of the company had a mixed reaction to her leadership style and thus, Susan needed to change her style of leadership.

 Assessing The Leadership Style Using Style Questionnaire

-Using The Result Of Style Questionnaire To Idnetify How I Have Acted Differently Than The Leaders In Each Cases
+Using The Result Of Style Questionnaire To Identify How I Have Acted Differently Than The Leaders In Each Case

 Implementing The Results Into Sdlp And Other Leadership Growth Plans